hiba-altabbal/Blog/README.md

 2. Open XAMPP -> start Apache and MYSQL -> open php my admin and in sql tag you can paste statements to create plog_db and posts table(user="root" , password="").

-3. copy folder blog and paste in :C:\xampp\htdocs.
+3. put php files in :C:\xampp\htdocs.

-4. Open Chrome and paste this in url : http://localhost/blog/index.php
+4. Open Chrome and paste this in url : http://localhost/index.php